 Included in Total Ticket Admission

-Come experience the connection between science and our everyday lives with Georgia Aquarium on Wednesday, March 26 from 10 a.m.- 4 p.m.
-Follow our special science festival map through different interactive stations around the main floor and special behind-the-scene areas.
+Follow our special science festival map through different interactive stations around the main floor and in our Oceans Ballroom.
 Stations include:

-- Deep Water – How deep is the deepest place on earth?
+- Animal Brains! – How deep is the deepest place on earth?
 Compare how some of the largest things on earth stack up against the deepest place on earth.

 Have you ever wondered how can you can become a dolphin trainer or get paid to post on Facebook?
-Stop by our career stations on the Georgia Aquarium Science Festival route to speak to with Aquarium team members for information on exciting careers at the Aquarium.
+Stop in on one of our exciting career talks on the Georgia Aquarium Science Festival route to listen and talk with Aquarium team members for information on exciting careers at the Aquarium.